teamapp-ai/teamapp-ai.github.io/repeating-tasks.md

 ### facilities maintenance

+Facilities maintenance tasks will vary significantly based on the facility:

+* opening and closing checklists
+* safety, compliance and security
+* cleaning schedules
-* x
+* maintenance schedules

 ### aged & health care

+Aged & health care sites typically have 50-75 repeating tasks per day:

+* opening and closing checklists
+* safety, compliance and security
+* patient schedules
+* room schedules
+* shared areas schedules
+* cleaning schedules
-* x
+* maintenance schedules

 ### hotel operations

+Hotel and resort sites typically have 75-150 repeating tasks per day:

+* front of house
+* back office / reservations / finance
+* housekeeping
+* kitchens
+* procurement
+* staff rostering / payroll
+* opening and closing checklists
+* safety, compliance and security
-* x
+* cleaning schedules

-### manufacturing

-* x
+* maintenance schedules

-### distribution & warehousing
+### manufacturing, distribution & warehousing

+For these businesses the number of repeating tasks will vary significantly based on the facility:

+* inbound operations
+* outbound operations
+* opening and closing checklists
+* safety, compliance and security
+* procurement
+* staff rostering / payroll
+* cleaning schedules
-* x
+* maintenance schedules

 ## **repeating tasks**

-There are several excellent app options for collaboration or managing projects such as [Trello](https://trello.com/) and [Asana](https://asana.com/) or [Monday](https://monday.com/) and [Wrike](https://www.wrike.com/)**.**
+There are several excellent options for work collaboration or managing projects, such as [Trello](https://trello.com/), [Asana](https://asana.com/), [Monday](https://monday.com/) and [Wrike](https://www.wrike.com/)**.**

 \#team is the best task app for managing repeating tasks across one or multiple teams.
 The things that you want to track daily/ weekly/ fortnightly/ monthly/ quarterly/ annually.

-With #team you will have multiple teams executing consistently and with more visibility than you've ever hard before.
+With #team you will have multiple teams executing consistently and with more visibility than ever before.

-You can't manage what you don't measure. #team produces live and actionable intelligence  in a meaningful format for each level of the organization.
+You can't manage what you don't measure. #team produces live and actionable intelligence, in a meaningful format, for each level of the organization.

 ## **one-off tasks**

-Of course #team handles one-off tasks.
-Imagine you want 300 of your teams to be aware of a marketing campaign and there is something that requires their action by 4pm Thursday.
+Of course #team also handles one-off tasks.

+For example, imagine you want 300 of your teams to be aware of a marketing campaign and there is something that requires their action by 4pm Thursday.

 Whatever you do, don't send an email!
 You may receive 180 replies to your inbox, then you still have to manually figure out who has done what, who hasn't and who has a question.

-With #team, you can assign the right teams to the right tasks in seconds, then instantly see in real-time what teams are up to date by the deadline.
+With #team, you can assign the right teams to the right tasks in seconds, then instantly see in real-time what teams are up to date as the deadline approaches.

-Or you can go one better.
-Set yourself a custom alert so you can proactively manage by exception, for example: "Alert me if more than 10% of my teams have not completed the initiative by 3:30pm Thursday."
+You can then manage by exception, saving everyone time.

 ## **culture & cadence**